rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 - Allows IPv6 IPs to access public internet
 - Inbound denied

+## Interface Endpoints

+**HA across all AZs in a region by default**

+- Provide private IP address to gain access to multiple AWS services such as API Gateway, S3, or Dynamo DB
+- **Requires private DNS resolution**
+- **Uses DNS and a private IP address for the interface endpoint**
+- Not accessible outside VPC they are in
+- Uses private link
+- Supports TCP/UDP

 ## Gateway Endpoints

-**HA across all AZs in a region by default**

-- Provide private access to S3 and DynamoDB
+- **Provide private access only to S3 and DynamoDB**
 - **Uses a prefix list and route table**
-- Not accessible outside VPC they are in

-## Gateway Interfaces

-- **Provide private access to S3 and DynamoDB using DNS**
-- **Added to specific subnets - an ENI - not HA**
-- **Uses DNS and a private IP address for the interface endpoint**
-- Network access controlled by security groups
-- TCP and IPv4 only
+- Supports TCP and IPv4 only
-- Use private link
-- Private traffic travels to interface endpoint -> public service
+- Completley private, does not use NAT gateway, internet gateway or public internet

 ## VPC Peering